merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/01_Overview.md

  - [Demo It](http://demo.merchantprotocol.com/M1-warehouse)
  - [Forum: Talk About It](hhttps://merchantprotocol.com/forums/forum/magento-plugin-forum/multiple-warehouse-inventory-management/)

-Expanding your business to new horizons, you will certainly encounter the problem of how to handle multiple warehouses in Magento.
-This is also true when you have already two or more store houses.
-Magento lets you only ship items from a single storage warehouse.
-Hence you can’t manage your multiple warehouses globally.
+When expanding your business to new horizons, you will most likely encounter the problem handling multiple Magento® warehouses.
+It can also pose a problem when you already have two or more store houses.
+Magento only let's you ship items from a single storage warehouse.
+Therefore, you can’t manage your multiple global warehouses.

 We offer you our solution.
-Merchant Protocol implements Multi-Warehouse with improved functionalities, providing you with more options and more features.
+Merchant Protocol implements the Multi-Warehouse extension with improved functionalities, providing you with more options and features.
 This irreplaceable tool extends the capabilities of your multiple warehouses management, covering most of your needs.

-Use all the power of this Magento extension to organize your stock and multi depot according to your preferences.
-With Multi-Warehouse you will be able to solve a wide range of tasks, taking your inventory management to a new level and improving your warehouses performance.
+Use the power of this Magento extension to organize your stock and multi-depot.
+You'll be able to solve a wide range of tasks, including inventory management and improving warehouses performance.
 Enjoy all the advantages of dealing with our powerful module.
-Above is a list of articles that will give you the full details about Multi-Warehouse.